 The Terpercaya Study focuses on sustainability in agricultural commodity production at the district and higher levels (provincial and national).
-It will give particular attention to the palm oil sector and market demands for improved sustainability information.
-The initiative will also seek to inform major national policies related to climate change and sustainability.
-These include Indonesia’s Nationally Determined Contribution under the Paris Agreement on climate change, and efforts to accelerate palm oil certification, in particular through the Indonesian Sustainable Palm Oil Initiative.
+It gives particular attention to the palm oil sector and market demands for improved sustainability information.
+The initiative also seeks to inform major national policies related to climate change and sustainability.
+These include Indonesia’s Nationally Determined Contribution under the Paris Agreement on climate change, and efforts to accelerate palm oil certification, in particular through the Indonesian Sustainable Palm Oil (ISPO) initiative.

-The study will benefit from innovative methods for processing and visualising supply chain data that are making it possible to track complex supply chains more quickly and cheaply than before.
-The study will collaborate, for example, with the Transparency for Sustainable Economies (Trase) initiative, which is developing a comprehensive tracking system for Indonesia’s palm oil sector based on diverse publicly accessible data sources.
-The study will assess the extent to which the newly-available information can help screening for market opportunities and for more cost-effective monitoring of the implementation of government policies and regulations, while providing higher market visibility for local supply chain actors.
+The study benefits from innovative methods for processing and visualising supply chain data that are making it possible to track complex supply chains more quickly and cheaply than before.
+The study collaborates, for example, with the Transparency for Sustainable Economies (Trase) initiative, which is developing a comprehensive tracking system for Indonesia’s palm oil sector based on diverse publicly accessible data sources.
+The study assesses the extent to which the newly-available information can help screening for market opportunities and for more cost-effective monitoring of the implementation of government policies and regulations, while providing higher market visibility for local supply chain actors.

-This study started in February 2018 and runs until April 2019.
-It was officially launched at a seminar held in Jakarta on 23 April 2018.
+This study ran from February 2018 until July 2019.
+It was officially launched at a seminar in Jakarta on 23 April 2018.
 A multistakeholder Advisory Committee was established at this seminar, to ensure regular inputs from stakeholders.
-This Committee is chaired by the Delegation of the European Union to Indonesia and Brunei Darussalam and the Coordinating Ministry of Economic Affairs of the Republic of Indonesia.
-It has 15 members representing the central government, district governments, non-state actors and the private sector.
-The Advisory Committee held its first two meetings in July and November 2018.
-It is expected to meet every three months until April/May 2019.
+This Committee was chaired by the Delegation of the European Union to Indonesia and Brunei Darussalam and the Coordinating Ministry of Economic Affairs of the Republic of Indonesia.
+It had 15 members representing the central government, district governments, non-state actors and the private sector.
+The Advisory Committee held its first meeting in July 2018 and its fourth and final meeting under the EU-funded project in June 2019.